 Another key marker of autism is sleeping disorder, for which cannabis may also provide much-needed relief.
 In short, there seems to be a lot of overlap between what cannabis can alleviate and the difficulties that autism manifests.
 Understanding autism as an endocannabinoid deficiency caused by a lack of anandamide makes a lot of sense.

-What the Future Holds for Cannabis and Autism
+What does the Future Holds for Cannabis and Autism?

 Now that scientists can detect anandamide through plasma tests, instead of invasive brain procedures, there are opportunities for further study — and perhaps a treatment.
 The same study that found the link between endocannabinoid deficiency and autism also hints that non-invasive procedures may one day be able to carry extra anandamide to the brain through plasma.
 Although, that’s likely a long way off.